 A purist eco builder will attempt to replace the ecology that the house stands on.
 A green roof will usually not support the same plant and animal life that the ground did and will not usually be maintained in the same way that a garden is.
 It therefore needs specialist planting, which in turn is likely to bring in different insects and other animal life.

 A green wall is much the same as a green roof, but vertical and with different plants and is, perhaps, an even clearer statement of eco credentials.
 They are normally not installed to all the walls of the house, maybe just one wall or even a part of a wall.
 Even so, they will have a dramatic effect on the fauna using the garden.

 Fabric First Concept

 Passivhaus is probably the best known fabric first standard, where the envelope of the house is designed to minimise the heat loss of the house, and consequently its energy demands.
-To some extent, it also addresses the total energy demands of the house and its occupants, but does little to address materials, their energy content, sustainability or recycling.

 It deals with insulation, airtightness, thermal bridging, and so on, as well as thermal mass, glazing and orientation.
 Fabric first considers how the house can be used to heat itself — using the fabric of the house as part of the heating system.
 If reducing running costs is the only criterion, then fabric first is the way to go.

-How to Build an Eco Home
+How to Build an Eco Home on a Budget